 - Outline your rates

-The last element is important, because you can use it as an opportunity to communicate that you don't work for free and why you don't work for free.
+The last element is important, because you can use it as an opportunity to emphasise that you don't work for free and why that is the case.
 Your potential client has a choice to make.
 They can either find the budget to pay you for your work or continue trying to find someone who will do the job for nothing.
 Either way, you've lost nothing.

 03. Go small